Electrically Conductive Silicone Extrusion

-Electrically conductive silicone rubber offers weathering, UV and Ozone resistance and a wide operating temperature range of -54°C to + 260°, making it suitable for a range of industries and applications including electronic enclosure shielding, and connectors in medical, defence, aerospace and telecommunications.
+Electrically conductive silicone rubber extrusions offer weathering, UV and Ozone resistance and a wide operating temperature range of -54°C to + 260°, making it suitable for a range of industries and applications including electronic enclosure shielding, and connectors in medical, defence, aerospace and telecommunications.

 Advantages of using Electrically Conductive Silicone Rubber Extrusions?

 There are many advantages to using Electrically Conductive Silicone rubber extrusions within your application as it has a number of excellent characteristics and features, suitable for indoor and outdoor use.